 The Shoshone/Goshute Youth Language Apprenticeship Program (SYLAP) was designed as a program that would introduce Shoshone high school and first-generation college students to a university setting in an accessible way with the ultimate goal of increasing their success in higher education.

 The program, which was established in 2009 by Katherine Matsumoto-Gray under the direction of Marianna Di Paolo, emphasized three main goals for participants:

--to learn the Shoshoni language in a for-credit University course,
+- To learn the Shoshoni language in a for-credit University course,

-Living on campus:
+Living on Campus

-Internship Projects Centered on Shoshoni Language Preservation and Learning:
+Internship Projects Centered on Shoshoni Language Preservation and Learning

-Shoshoni Children’s storybooks and other media projects
+Shoshoni Children’s Storybooks and other Media Projects

-Ranging from the illustration of traditional Shoshone stories to the creation of innovative stories, the SYLAPers create storybooks which help Shoshoni language learners and teachers master vocabulary and grammatical concepts.
+Ranging from the illustration of traditional Shoshone stories to the creation of innovative stories, the SYLAPers created storybooks which help Shoshoni language learners and teachers master vocabulary and grammatical concepts.
 Some storybooks are then adapted to videobooks with elders reading the text and other sound-effects adding to the experience.

-Other first year internship projects have included creating a claymation movie; creating Shoshoni language flashcards; and, creating short Shoshoni Vocabulary Videos.
+Other first-year internship projects have included creating a claymation movie; creating Shoshoni language flashcards; and, creating short Shoshoni vocabulary videos.

 If you have participated or have been involved with SYLAP in any way, please join our Facebook group by clicking the icon below.
 (This group is private and you must be approved by a moderator before you can join!)